 I have a flying bug in my front yard that resembles a bee, but is much bigger.
 It has dug 2 big holes at the edge of my grass.
 One hole has a mound of sand next to it.
-The other has a channel of sand.
-I don't know if they are dangerous.
-This is right next to my walk way.
-Please help.

 It could be a hornet or yellow jacket.
 They can hurt you with their stings.
 You need to find and destroy the nest.
 Do this before twilight, when they return to the next.